Skip to main content

 The contract at a glance

 • Strong retry behaviour.
-Up to 4 attempts per event, with backoff on 5xx, 408, 429, network errors, and worker-side timeouts.
+Up to 6 attempts per event by default, with exponential backoff plus jitter on 5xx, 408, 429, network errors, and worker-side timeouts.
 The vast majority of deliveries land on attempt 1; the retries are there for the occasional bad minute on your side.

 • Fast acknowledgement.
 Any 2xx ends it — the worker stops as soon as your server says ok.